-In this article you will learn how to set up the workflow and how to optimise spotting rules for subtitling square video.
+In this article you will learn how to set up the subtitle preset and optimise spotting rules for subtitling square video.
 The configuration of subtitle presets is available for users with account owner or production admin priviledges.

-By default, the subtitling spotting rules used by Limecraft Flow are optimised for creating subtitles on horizontal videos.
-In this article you will learn how to optimise the subtitling spotting rules for subtitling so that they fit on vertical videos.
+By default, the subtitling and spotting rules used by Limecraft Flow are optimised for creating subtitles on horizontal videos (16:9).
+In this article you will learn how to optimise the subtitle settings and spotting rules for subtitling so that they fit on vertical videos.

 A vertical video is a video created either by a camera or computer that is intended for viewing in portrait mode, producing an image that is taller than it is wide.
 Because of this tall image, you need to adjust the settings to ensure a good readability.
 You need to have less characters on one line and have more lines visible on the screen.

-Note that any changes to these settings apply to the entire production.
-We therefore recommend using a dedicated production for vertical videos only.
-Also note that the cell resolution settings discussed below are only visible when you export subtitles in EBU-TT-D format.
+Note that the cell resolution settings discussed below are only visible when you export subtitles in EBU-TT-D format.

 There you’ll see “Bottom Region” and “Top Region”.
-We recommend using 90% width and 30-32% height (for both) and to try if these fit your content.
+We recommend using, 80% width and 13-15% height (for both) and to try if these fit your content.
 You can drag the Bottom region and top region position to a desired position in the preview window.

 The amount of characters on a line: at most 25 characters (hard limit 29 characters)